jianlin-cheng/PreMut/README.md

 ```

 ## Refine predictions
-* ATOMRefine method is utilized to refine further the predictions made by PreMut.
-Install ATOMRefine from this link (https://github.com/BioinfoMachineLearning/ATOMRefine) and follow the instructions provided in that repository to apply refinement to the predictions made with PreMut.
+* ATOMRefine can be utilized to further refine the predictions made by PreMut.
+Install ATOMRefine from this link (https://github.com/BioinfoMachineLearning/ATOMRefine) and follow the instructions provided in that repository to apply refinement to the predictions made by PreMut.

 ## Training
 * Download and install TM-score and TM-align from this link: (https://zhanggroup.org/TM-score/, https://zhanggroup.org/TM-align/)
 * Download all the files in the MutData2022 and MutData2023 datasets from the link (https://zenodo.org/record/8401256).
-Uncompress the files, and then move the uncompressed folders to the root directory of the PreMut repository.
+Uncompress the files, and then move the uncompressed folders to the installation directory of the PreMut repository.
 * Run the following command to train the model
 ```
 python src/train.py